 When you subscribe to our services or give consent to receiving news and information from us, you can cancel your subscription, withdraw your consent to being contacted or change your preferred method of contact at any time by emailing firstname.lastname@example.org.
 Subscribing for email newsletters and other marketing communications is optional.
 You do not need to subscribe to marketing from us when you buy products, book tickets, donate or use any other of our services.

 We will not share personal data with third party organisations for marketing purposes, but may occasionally outsource functions when we do not have the in-house capacity required, such as the use of a mailing house for mailings, and analytical services that enable us to target our communications with customers and supporters more effectively.
 In such cases we will only use reputable and well vetted firms and have contracts and processes in place that ensure the safe and confidential processing of personal data at all times.
 We may also disclose personal information where required or otherwise permitted by law.
 We will always ensure an adequate level of protection is provided for personal information transferred outside the European Economic Area.

 We occasionally share data with the Natural History Development Trust, a dedicated independent fundraising trust, and The International Friends of the Natural History Museum, a foundation run by a board of trustees and a registered 501(c)3 organisation encouraging tax-deductible gifts under US law.
 These organisations are subject to strict agreements with the Museum that ensure that they meet the highest standards when collecting and using personal data.

-If you apply to work at the Museum, we will use the information you supply to us to process your application and to monitor recruitment statistics.
-Where we want to disclose information to a third party, for example where we want to take up a reference or obtain a ‘disclosure’ from the Criminal Records Bureau we will not do so without informing you beforehand unless the disclosure is required or otherwise permitted by law.
+If you apply to work or volunteer at the Museum, we will use the information you supply to us to process your application and to monitor recruitment statistics.
+Where we want to disclose information to a third party, for example where we want to take up a reference or obtain a ‘disclosure’ from Disclosure Scotland or the Disclosure and Barring Service, we will not do so without informing you beforehand.

 Access to personal information and correction